 Late spring frost can damage the flowers and decimate the harvest.
 Avoid planting gooseberries in low-lying frost pockets.

 In humid weather, gooseberries are especially prone to disease.
-This makes good air circulation all the more important, both within a plant as well as between plants.
+This makes good air circulation all the more important, so space your plants 4 to 5 feet apart and prune them annually.

 In early spring, before the growing season starts, spread one quarter to half a pound of a balanced fertilizer such as 10-10-10 in a circle around each plant and lightly work it into the soil.
 Gooseberries are also high nitrogen feeders so adding composted manure in addition to synthetic fertilizer is beneficial.